There’s just nothing better than meeting IRL, is there? As memories of lockdowns mercifully fade...

 Secondly, advertise widely.
 WhatsApp groups, schools, and word of mouth through your own parent network.
 Put posters in local libraries, food banks, even in local charities such as the Salvation Army.
 The more places you promote your event, the more your community grows and the more varied your audience is.

-While the Stone Soup Group has a long-term vision beyond stay and play sessions, there is definitely a role for smaller or temporary groups that run a series of events and then disband.
-From a funder's perspective, these might seem like small or short-term impacts, but for the individuals taking part they can be transformative experiences, so are still a massive deal in a community, especially when it comes to early years.
+While the Stone Soup Group has a long-term vision beyond stay-and-play sessions, there is definitely a role for smaller or temporary groups that run a series of events and then disband.
+From a funder's perspective, these might seem like small or short-term impacts but, for the individuals taking part, they can be transformative experiences, especially when it comes to early years.
 The Stone Soup Group’s organisers have made really special friendships, supported people who were feeling isolated or needed a chat about an issue playing on their minds, and even helped someone make their way into a job in the early years sector.
 Even if the groups end after a few months, it’s all about impacting people and their families.

-Looking ahead, the Stone Soup Group has an exciting project in the pipeline, where the stay and play sessions will be run in a way so that senior residents can also participate.
+Looking ahead, the Stone Soup Group has an exciting project in the pipeline, where the stay-and-play sessions will be run in a way so that senior residents can also participate.
 In time, the aim is to establish a cooperative nursery, possibly in collaboration with a care home, in Walthamstow.
 This innovative initiative would foster interaction between older residents and children.
 Angela explains that each stands to gain from playful interaction.
 For example, seniors, often quite sedentary, are more likely to get up to interact.
-The children also benefit from the interactions through enhancing their vocabulary from listening to stories and communicating.
+The children also benefit from the interactions by enhancing their vocabulary by listening to stories and communicating.

 EasyPeasy Parent Meetups, exemplified by the Stone Soup Group's inspiring journey, provide an incredible platform for parents to connect, communities to thrive, and innovative ideas to flourish.
 By emphasising creativity and community support, these meetups can bring positive change to all families.
 The Stone Soup Group's story showcases the power of collaboration, the importance of inclusion, and the potential for short-term initiatives to have a lasting impact.

-So, if you’re eager to start your own local Parent Meetup and help create a vibrant, supportive community that nurtures the next generation, sign up to our newsletter to be informed when funding is next available!
+So, if you’re eager to start your own local Parent Meetup and help create a vibrant, supportive community that nurtures the next generation, email us at hello@easypeasyapp.com to find out if funding is available in your area!